Nazarene movement: History

 In 1809, six students at the Vienna Academy formed an artistic cooperative in Vienna called the Brotherhood of St. Luke or Lukasbund, following a common name for medieval guilds of painters.
-In 1810 four of them, Johann Friedrich Overbeck, Franz Pforr, Ludwig Vogel and Johann Konrad Hottinger (1788-1827) moved to Rome, where they occupied the abandoned monastery of San Isidoro.
+In 1810 four of them, Johann Friedrich Overbeck, Franz Pforr, Ludwig Vogel and Johann Konrad Hottinger (1788–1827) moved to Rome, where they occupied the abandoned monastery of San Isidoro.
 They were joined by Philipp Veit, Peter von Cornelius, Julius Schnorr von Carolsfeld, Friedrich Wilhelm Schadow and a loose grouping of other German-speaking artists.
 They met up with Austrian romantic landscape artist Joseph Anton Koch (1768–1839) who became an unofficial tutor to the group.
-In 1827 they were joined by Joseph von Führich (1800–1876).
+In 1827, they were joined by Joseph von Führich (1800–1876).

 The principal motivation of the Nazarenes was a reaction against Neoclassicism and the routine art education of the academy system.
-They hoped to return to art that embodied spiritual values, and sought inspiration in artists of the late Middle Ages and early Renaissance, rejecting what they saw as the superficial virtuosity of later art.
+They hoped to return to art that embodied spiritual values, and sought inspiration in artists of the Late Middle Ages and early Renaissance, rejecting what they saw as the superficial virtuosity of later art.

-In Rome the group lived a semi-monastic existence as a way of re-creating the nature of the medieval artist's workshop.
+In Rome, the group lived a semi-monastic existence as a way of re-creating the nature of the medieval artist's workshop.
 Religious subjects dominated their output, and two major commissions allowed them to attempt a revival of the medieval art of fresco painting.
-The first was a fresco series completed in Rome for the Casa Bartholdy (1816–17; moved to the Alte Nationalgalerie in Berlin), a collaborative project by the Nazarenes that "marks the beginnng of the revival of fresco decoration for private and public buildings".
+The first was a fresco series completed in Rome for the Casa Bartholdy (1816–17; moved to the Alte Nationalgalerie in Berlin), a collaborative project by the Nazarenes that "marks the beginning of the revival of fresco decoration for private and public buildings".
 This, and a second commission to decorate the Casino Massimo (1817–1829), gained international attention for the work of the "Nazarenes".
 However, by 1830 all except Overbeck had returned to Germany and the group had disbanded.
 Many Nazarenes became influential teachers in German art academies.